59 Deck Railing Ideas

 We won’t deny that the initial cost may be a little higher than you would pay for a standard wood deck railing.
 There are reasons for that, and they’ll make sense once we explain them.
 Metal is a more expensive material than most wood, so you’ve got the material cost alone working against you.
 Factor in the skills required to fabricate the railing and make it safe, and you’ll realize the rest of the cost lies there.
 Experienced welders don’t come cheap.

 It’s unfair to say that metal railings are only expensive due to material and labor.
 They’re also a “buy once, cry once” investment.
 They will last a lifetime with very minimal maintenance.
-A quick painting every 10 years will keep a metal railing looking as good as it did when it was new, saving you money in the long run.
+A quick painting every ten years will keep a metal railing looking as good as it did when it was new, saving you money in the long run.

-5. Composite Railing Ideas
+5. Composite Materials

 There are a lot of companies out there now developing their own composite decking product lines.
 They create these products by combining wood and plastic through a complex process that ends up producing a very strong, light, and durable wood-like product.

 Composite systems can be expensive, but they’re incredibly easy to install.
 They are a great DIY deck.
-They come in kits complete with brackets and spindle-holes already drilled in them.
+They come in kits complete with brackets and spindle holes already drilled in them.
 With a few basic tools and some gumption, you could be installing a composite deck railing system that will last for a very long time.

 There are a lot of designs to choose from, and if you don’t want to purchase a full kit, you can piece a system together using wood, metal, or other materials in conjunction with the composite handrails or posts.

-6. Vinyl or PVC Railing Ideas
+6. Exploring Vinyl and PVC

 Even more man-made than a composite railing, vinyl or PVC railings are other low-maintenance options that look great and can last a long time.
 These railings also come in DIY deck kits with all the necessary hardware and fittings to get your deck rail project going.

-There are some downsides to using a PVC or vinyl railing.
+There are some downsides to using a PVC or vinyl railing though.
 They simply do not feel as solid as other options on our list.
 Even the composite decking consists of a fair amount of wood, which lends it a more natural and solid feel.
 You should also be careful attempting to install a railing during a cold spell as vinyl can crack very easily when cold.
 Temperatures around 50 degrees should be safe.

 The benefit of using a PVC or vinyl railing is that they’re generally less expensive than a composite railing system.
 Also, because vinyl expands and contracts quite a bit with temperature, many of the systems attempt to hide the joints.
 This means the actual installation is a little easier than a precise metal or wood railing job.

-7. Rustic Railing Ideas
+7. Embrace Rustic Charm